Two Bits and Pepper

 Parents Need to Know

 Parents need to know that Two Bits and Pepper is a senseless, scary movie with many scenes that find children and horses in danger.
-Attempts at humor (frequent farting and cartoon-like villains) along with two likeable talking horses cannot overcome the story's utter disregard for the seriousness of kidnapping and the fears that surround such an event.
+Attempts at humor (frequent farting and cartoon-like villains) along with two likable talking horses cannot overcome the story's utter disregard for the seriousness of kidnapping and the fears that surround such an event.
 Two girls are stalked, chased, captured, tied up, held at gunpoint, and trapped in a burning house.
-Parents are depicted as misguided and stupid: neglecting to search the most obvious places for their missing daughter, leaving a child in the care of an irresponsible older sister, and having little self-control.
-Particularly deplorable is a lengthy sequence during which the audience is lead to believe that the beloved pony is dying.
-The movie also has a few mild insults: "butt," "jackass," "moron," and some smoking and drinking -- one instance of drunkenness leads to the death of a pony.
+Parents are depicted as misguided and stupid, neglecting to search the most obvious places for their missing daughter, leaving a child in the care of an irresponsible older sister, and having little self-control.
+Particularly deplorable is a lengthy sequence during which the audience is led to believe that the beloved pony is dying.
+The movie also has a few mild insults -- "butt," "jackass," "moron" -- and some smoking and drinking, and one instance of drunkenness leads to the death of a pony.

 What's the story?